 1 Db Goddess Side Effects

 Several ingredients in 1-Db Goddess are stimulants.
-The product website has a list of “what to avoid” worth checking out.
+The supplement website has a list of “what to avoid” worth checking out.
 Here is a list of things to consider when using this supplement.
 This list is not complete:

 - Start with less than recommended for the 1st week to see how you respond